ejektaflex/KambrikDocs/docs/apis/serial/Message.md

 ## Serialization

-When creating a `ClientMsg`/`ServerMsg`, all class properties should be serializable.
+When creating a `KambrikMsg`, all class properties should be serializable.
 If they are not, they must be marked as `@Transient`.

 ## Serializing Vanilla Classes